MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/configure-powerbi-mobile-apps-remote.md

 ---
-title: Configure Power BI iOS mobile app access to report servers remotely
+title: Configure Power BI iOS mobile app access to a report server remotely
 description: Learn how to configure the iOS mobile apps remotely for your report server.
 author: maggiesMSFT
 manager: kfile